31

 • 10

 You would get a far better answer to your actual question on Stack Overflow, since it's all in the technical details of installers.
 There's a UX question in here, but as it's written, it's really a technical question.
-Sep 26, 2011 at 1:40
+Commented Sep 26, 2011 at 1:40

 • 8